The process of looking for a new Warden, following the announcement of the forthcoming retirement of Patrick Loughrey.

 |JT||President of Goldsmiths’ Students Union|

 The Committee will be supported in their work by the Registrar and Secretary, and the Director of HR.

-Following a competitive tender process, Perrett Laver, an executive search firm, has been appointed to assist the Committee with aspects of the recruitment process.
+Following a competitive tender process, Perrett Laver, an executive search firm, were appointed to assist the Committee with aspects of the recruitment process.